 Compensation costs for the portion of equity awards (for which the requisite service has not been rendered) that are outstanding are recognized as the requisite service is rendered.
 The compensation cost for that portion of awards shall be based on the grant-date fair value of those awards as calculated for recognition purposes under applicable guidance.
-As of September 30, 2012, there is \$0.2 million remaining unrecognized compensation expense related to non-vested stock based awards to be recognized in future periods.
+As of September 30, 2013 and 2012, there was \$0.1 million and \$0.2 million, respectively, remaining unrecognized compensation expense related to non-vested stock based awards to be recognized in future periods.